Chapter 1:

 “Right,” he agreed before looking toward him.

 Gabriel helped Johnny as they made their way to the substation.
-A bright light shone through the dense fog, marking where the substation was.
-The young woman felt silently rejoiced as they picked up the pace, soon marveling at the unassuming safe point.
-It two-story home, completely bordered up to keep the infected out, but it was the dimming light on the roof that managed to keep them at bay.
-Johnny leaned against the entrance, aching from his wounds while Celeste knocked.
+A bright light shone through the dense fog, marking the substation.
+The young woman silently rejoiced as they picked up the pace, soon marveling at the unassuming safe point.
+The two-story home was bordered entirely up to keep the infected out, but it was the dimming light on the roof that managed to keep them at bay.
+Johnny leaned against the entrance, aching from his wounds, while Celeste knocked.

 “How are you holding up?” she asked.